ga-wdi-lessons/angular-on-rails/walkthrough.md

 We can tell Angular when to fire the update method using `data-ng-change`.

+#### Think: Oh no!
+The screenshot is cut off!

+Guess you'll have to figure out for yourself what goes in there.

 ![Pic](images/ng-change.png)

 ### Third, enable it in the controller